Updated: Sep 11, 2022

 I have been out quite a bit in the last couple of weeks telling my story and sharing the lessons I have learned during my journey (so far!).

-I often hear from the audience feedback is that they notice a common theme of; resilience, positivity and determination in how I have lived my life.
-I believe that these were the key traits that moved me from a place of 'survive' to the destination 'thrive'.
+I share with the audience the common theme of; resilience, positivity and determination in how I have lived my life.
+I believe that these were the key traits that moved me from a place of 'survive' to the destination of 'thrive'.

-Is it the capacity of how much we can handle?
+Is it the capacity of how much we are able to handle?

-Resilience is being able to positively function in the face of adversity, it is our psychological resilience, our spirit and flexibility to adapt to situations as they arise.
-It is protecting yourself from negative effects of any stressors.
+Resilience is being able to positively function in the face of adversity.
+It is our psychological resilience, our spirit and flexibility to adapt to situations as they arise.
+It is protecting yourself from the negative effects of any stressors.

 I stand by this, however …

-When is ‘Positive thinking’ a strength and when can it become out of balance and a negative trait?
+When is ‘positive thinking’ a strength, and when can it become out of balance and a negative or toxic trait?

 When out of balance, (too much) it can impact resilience.
 We don’t see the potential challenges on the horizon, we delete, distort and generalise the information available to us and then we do not prepare ourselves for the challenges ahead.

 If you tend to be more of a negative thinker or a realist, then it is likely that you see challenges ahead and prepare yourself.